What is a float tank/ sensory deprivation tank?

 Float Therapy oxygenates your body by promoting vasodilation, better blood flow to the brain, organs, and limbs, and it serves to minimize muscular pain.
 Floating takes the pressure off of tired and sore joints and muscles, which allows them to relax.
 Relaxed muscles heal faster than tired, tight, and knotted ones.

-The tank allows for positive self-motivation by eliminating external stimuli, which allows the user a more concentrated and focused view of oneself.
-Floating allows for deep relaxation and focused attention, which are the two most important elements for motivating oneself to accomplish specific goals and reduce stressful behavior.
+The float tank/ sensory deprivation tank allows for positive self-motivation by eliminating external stimuli, which allows the user a more concentrated and focused view of oneself.
+Float therapy allows for deep relaxation and focused attention, which are the two most important elements for motivating oneself to accomplish specific goals and reduce stressful behavior.

 Magnesium-saturated water kept